 Freedom Essentials is our affordable health insurance plan which covers:

-On top of these standard benefits, you can opt for outpatient cover to enhance your policy.
+On top of these standard benefits, you can opt for outpatient coverage to enhance your policy.
 Please note that limitations and exclusions may apply to these benefits.

 You can get a free and instant quote for Freedom Essentials online in just a few steps.